IHE/ITI.mCSD/input/pagecontent/volume-1.md

 "DocShare-federate", which explicitly declares that the participatingOrganization is accessible as a federated organization via the OrganizationAffiliation.endpoint.

-The following diagram shows a similar structure, but using OrganizationAffiliation.
+The following diagram shows the same accessibility, but using OrganizationAffiliation.

 <div>
 {%include dir-endpoint-to-org-affiliates.svg%}